inklabs/kommerce-core/README.md

       ```

 * EntityRepository
     - This module is responsible for storing and retrieving entities.
-Each repository conforms to an interface
+Doctrine 2 is used in this layer to hydrate Entities
-      allowing you to quickly change the backend storage or use a decorator for persistence operations.
+      using the Data Mapper Pattern.

       ```php
       $productRepository = $this->entityManager->getRepository('kommerce:Product');